 Experience the magic of the night sky while stargazing in Corpus Christi.
 The darkest, clear skies or when the sun has set low enough below the horizon create the best backdrop, and coupled with the gulf breeze and the sounds of the waves hitting the shoreline; it can be quite a memorable experience.
+Read on to find some of the best places for stargazing in the Gulf Coast Capital.

 Padre Island National Seashore